Identifying Relapse Triggers

 That's why learning how to handle stress and difficult emotions are vital in early recovery.
 You must learn to face what's happening so that it doesn't bite you in the rear later.

-Part of handling stress is being able to identify how you feel in the moment.
+Part of handling stress is being able to identify feelings in the moment.
 Anger and resentment tend to surface when newly sober.
 Know that learning to feel your feelings is a vital part of recovery.

 Here are some common situations that can trigger the desire to use again.